 - Have completed the Test of Essential Academic Skills (TEAS™) between February 16 and January 31 in the period prior to admission to the Upper Division and submitted their test score to the department.
-If a student wants to apply to start nursing courses in Summer 2019 then the TEAS™ score report is due by January 31, 2019.
+If a student wants to apply to start nursing courses in fall 2020 then the TEAS™ score report is due by January 31, 2020.

 - Have a minimum cumulative Quality Point Average (QPA) of no less than 2.5 on a 4.0 scale on prior college/university course work.

 - Have a minimum cumulative GPA of 2.5 in the following mathematics and science courses: MAT 1050 or higher, BIO 2110, BIO 2120, BIO 3150, CHM 1300/1400, and CHM 1100/1120 (or equivalents).

 - Have completed all General Education course requirements and prerequisite courses for the nursing major by the end of the spring semester immediately preceding the start of nursing courses.
 Accepted students to the Upper Divison may not complete prerequisite courses over the summer in which nursing classes begin.
-For example, if a student enters the nursing program in summer 2019, then all prerequisite courses must be completed at the end of the spring 2019 semester.
+For example, if a student enters the nursing program in fall 2020, then all prerequisite courses must be completed at the end of the spring 2019 semester.

 - Have earned a grade of "C" (2.0) or better in all General Education course requirements and prerequisite courses for the nursing major.

 Acceptance into the Upper Division can only be be given to students who have been fully admitted to the university as degree-seeking students.
 Acceptance into the Upper Division is competitive.
 The Pre-Licensure Program typically receives more applicants than available spots.